Bob Knight

 Robert Montgomery Knight (October 25, 1940 – November 1, 2023) was an American men's college basketball coach.
-Nicknamed "the General", he won 902 NCAA Division I men's basketball games, a record at the time of his retirement and sixth all-time record at the time of his death.
+Nicknamed "the General", he won 902 NCAA Division I men's basketball games, a record at the time of his retirement, and sixth all-time record at the time of his death.

 Knight was the head coach of the Army Black Knights (1965–1971), the Indiana Hoosiers (1971–2000), and the Texas Tech Red Raiders (2001–2008).
 While at Army, he led the Black Knights to four post-season tournament appearances in six seasons, winning two-thirds of his games along the way.

 After taking the job at Indiana, his teams won three NCAA championships, one National Invitation Tournament (NIT) championship, and 11 Big Ten Conference championships.
-His 1975–76 team won the 1976 NCAA tournament, and is the last men's team in Division I college basketball to go undefeated during an entire season (32–0).
-They remain, as of the end of the 2024–25 season, the last team to be undefeated national champions.
+His 1975–76 team won the 1976 NCAA tournament, and, as of 2025–26, remain the last men's team in Division I college basketball to go undefeated during an entire season (32–0).

 In the seven full seasons that he coached at Texas Tech, his teams qualified for a post-season tournament five times.
-He retired partway through the 2007–08 season and was replaced by his son Pat Knight at Texas Tech.
-He later worked as a men's college basketball studio analyst at ESPN.
+He retired partway through the 2007–08 season and was replaced by his son Pat Knight.
+He later worked as a men's college basketball studio analyst at ESPN until 2015.

-Knight sparked controversy with his outspoken nature and his volatility.
+Knight sparked controversy with his outspoken personality and his volatility.
 He once threw a chair across the court during a game and was once arrested following a physical confrontation with a police officer.
-He was accused of choking an Indiana player during practice in an incident that was recorded on video, prompting the university to institute a "zero tolerance" policy for him.
-Following a subsequent run-in with a student, he was fired by Indiana University in the fall of 2000.
+He was also accused of choking an Indiana player during practice in an incident that was recorded on video, prompting the university to institute a "zero tolerance" policy for him.
+Following a subsequent run-in with a student, Indiana University terminated his contract in the fall of 2000.

-Knight was one of college basketball's most successful and innovative coaches, having popularized the motion offense.
-He received national coach of the year honors four times and Big Ten Coach of the Year honors eight times.
+Knight received national coach of the year honors four times and Big Ten Coach of the Year honors eight times.
 He was also successful on the international stage, winning gold medals at both the 1979 Pan American Games and the 1984 Summer Olympics with the U.S. men's national team.
 He is one of only three basketball coaches to win an NCAA title, an NIT title, and an Olympic gold medal.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 1991.